Pseudodysphagia: Treatment

 Since pseudodysphagia tends to coincide with a mixture of other mental disorders such as generalised anxiety disorder, therapists endorse an extensive and multi-pronged treatment scheme.
 Such programs address the psychological issues related to pseudodysphagia first, which make the choking phobia easier to oppose later on with retraining schemes and talk therapy which centre on helping the patient learn to relax whilst eating.
-Proposed treatments include hypnotherapy, cognitive behavioural therapy and Eye Movement desensitisation and reprocessing.
+Proposed treatments include hypnotherapy, cognitive behavioural therapy and eye movement desensitisation and reprocessing.
 Aversion relief therapy is a commonly used treatment which has been proven to be effective in the field of choking phobias.
 In this case, the patient is given a small shock to their fingers until they swallow.
 In order to get relief, the patient will have no other option but to swallow the food since the shock only stops once the action of swallowing occurs.
 Another possible treatment for pseudodysphagia includes tongue depressors placed on the back of the throat in order for the patient to defeat the anxiety associated with swallowing.
 (Whitehead and Schuster 1958) Lastly, relaxation sessions can take place before meals.
 Such treatments include positive visualisation, deep breathing, and guided meditation.
 Although pharmacotherapy such as low doses of selective serotonin reuptake inhibitors have been used for treatment, it is more common for behavioural approaches to be used.

-Additionally, before pseudodysphagia can be diagnosed, it is of the utmost importance to remove any other potential natural conditions which may be actually causing choking symptoms.
-In this case, dysphagia may be a real health problem that could be causing constriction of the oesophagus during swallowing, meaning that people with this condition are legitimately not imagining the symptoms that they outline.
-Furthermore, Omophydroid Muscle Syndrome - a rare muscle condition which causes chronic soreness and pain swallowing, may be the cause of falsely diagnosed pseudodysphagia.
-It is also not uncommon for pseudodysphagia to be misdiagnosed with conversion disorder (Globus Pharyngeus) and eating disorders.
+Before diagnosing pseudodysphagia, it is essential to rule out underlying conditions that may cause choking symptoms.
+Dysphagia, for example, can result from structural or functional problems affecting the oesophagus.
+Other possibilities include Omohyoid muscle syndrome, a rare condition causing chronic pain during swallowing, which can mimic pseudodysphagia.
+Misdiagnosis with conversion disorder (globus pharyngeus) or eating disorders is also relatively common.